 The Windsor Optimist Youth Band was founded in 1966.
-In 1997 the band traveled to Germany where they competed in an international competition.
-The band performed at a number of venues and was awarded first place in both the marching band competition as well as the concert band competition.
-This not only gave the band international experience but also made them known all across Canada.
+In 1997 they traveled to Germany where they competed in an international competition.
+The band performed at a number of venues and was awarded first place in both the marching band competition and the concert band competition.
+This not only gave the WOYB international experience, but also gave them more recognition in Canada as well.

 In 2003 the band entered the Calgary Stampede Parade, also an international competition.
-They took home all four awards they were eligible for.
-Best Community Band, Best Color Guard, Best Canadian Band, and Best Band overall.
-This had never been done before in the history of the parade and made the band a household name across the country.
+There they took home all four awards they were eligible for: Best Community Band, Best Colour Guard, Best Canadian Band, and Best Band Overall.
+This had never been done in the history of the parade and made the band a household name across the country!

-The band was invited back to Germany in 2007 for a ten year reunion, but financial restrictions prevented them from going.
-They instead traveled to Florida where they performed at the Magic Kingdom in Disney World.
+The band was invited back to Germany in 2007 for a ten year reunion but instead chose to scoop up an opportunity to travel to Florida where they performed at the Magic Kingdom in Disney World.

 2016 marked the 50th anniversary of the band.